Law & Order season 15: Cast and crew changes

 In May 2004, it was announced that Dennis Farina would be replacing Jerry Orbach (Detective Lennie Briscoe) as Detective Joe Fontana.
-Having moved over to the third Law & Order spin-off, Law & Order: Trial by Jury, Orbach only filmed two episodes of the series before his death in December 2004.
+Orbach, whose decade-long illness with prostate cancer had not been revealed to the general public, had moved over to the third Law & Order spin-off, Law & Order: Trial by Jury, which gave him a lighter schedule than the original series, but he was only able to appear in the first two episodes of that series, both of which aired after his death in December 2004.

 Assistant District Attorney Serena Southerlyn, played by Elisabeth Röhm, became the first ADA to reach her fourth season on Law & Order.
 However, midway through the season it was announced that Röhm wanted to depart the series.
-Röhm said to MSNBC, "If I had stayed, I don’t think it would have made much sense, and as much as I loved the show I personally had to kind of kick myself out of the crib." she continued, "It was very hard for me to make the decision because my managers and agents wanted me to not even do any of this season."
-Röhm's last episode was "Ain't No Love" in which her character comes out as a lesbian at the end of the episode.
+Röhm said to MSNBC, "If I had stayed, I don’t think it would have made much sense, and as much as I loved the show I personally had to kind of kick myself out of the crib."
+She continued, "It was very hard for me to make the decision because my managers and agents wanted me to not even do any of this season."
+Röhm's last episode was "Ain't No Love" (episode 13) in which her character comes out as a lesbian at the end of the episode.

 In December 2004, it was announced that Röhm was replaced by Annie Parisse who began portraying Assistant District Attorney Alexandra Borgia with the episode "Fluency".
 Parisse said, "I'm so excited to be a part of such a great show.
 I had so much fun when I did an episode a couple years ago and I'm really looking forward to working with everyone on a regular basis."
 Creator Dick Wolf said of the casting, "Annie is a terrific actress, and her new character (Alexandra Borgia) is an exotic beauty whose looks belie the fact that she is usually the smartest person in the room."